Balsamic Glaze (Balsamic Reduction)

-- (Optional) 1-2 tbsp honey or maple syrup
+- Optional sweetener: 1 to 2 tablespoons honey or maple syrup

 - Add the balsamic vinegar and any sweetener to a small pot.
-Bring it to a boil, then reduce the heat and simmer for 10-15 minutes or until the sauce coats the back of a spoon.
+Bring it to a boil, then reduce the heat and simmer for 10 to 15 minutes or until the sauce coats the back of a spoon.

-Remember that the sauce will continue to thicken as it cools.
-If you accidentally over cook it and it starts to harden, you can just reheat with a little bit of water to thin it back down.
+- Remember that the sauce will continue to thicken as it cools.
+If you accidentally overcook it and it starts to harden, you can reheat it with a little bit of water to thin it back down.

 Recipe originally posted December 2017, but updated to include new information.